Yellow ribbon: Endometriosis

 The yellow ribbon is the emblem for endometriosis awareness, especially during March for endometriosis awareness month.
 Yellow ribbons are worn by endometriosis patients and supporters, and is a common color for fundraising products.
 This was established by the Endometriosis Foundation of America in the 1980s, using the color yellow for its awareness brochure.

 Microcephaly

 The color associated with microcephaly awareness is yellow, as well.
 Microcephaly is a physical finding consistent with the incomplete development of the head—and often the brain—at birth or soon thereafter.
 Microcephaly Awareness Day is on September 30.

 Spina bifida

 It also shows support for people with spina bifida.

 Dog bite prevention

 In May 2014, the American Veterinary Medical Association released a series of videos about preventing dog bites.
 One of the videos explained the practice of tying a yellow ribbon to a dog's leash to indicate the dog did not like strangers.

+This practice is associated with The Yellow Dog Project, a global movement founded in 2013 by Canadian dog trainer Tara Palardy to raise awareness that some dogs need space for reasons including fear, anxiety, health conditions, or ongoing training.
+A yellow ribbon on a dog’s leash or collar signals that the dog should not be approached or petted without the owner‘s permission.